Fast Intra-kernel Isolation and Security with IskiOS: Enhancing Security with PKK

-After the call, the compiler inserts code to load the return address from the shadow stack back into \texttt{\%r10}.
+After each call, the compiler inserts code to load the return address from the shadow stack back into \texttt{\%r10}.
 Since the shadow stack is readable, no \texttt{wrpkru} instruction is needed for this reload.
-By writing to the shadow stack only when making a nested call, \System\ avoids the expense of a \texttt{wrpkru} instruction in dynamic leaf functions.
-(And when a function makes more than one nested call, the expense is incurred only once---more on this in Section~\ref{section:opts:swo}).
+By writing to the shadow stack only when making a nested call, \System\ avoids the expense of a \texttt{wrpkru} instruction when a function calls no other function---i.e., when it is a dynamic leaf function.
+Furthermore, when a function makes more than one nested call, the expense is incurred only once---more on this in Section~\ref{section:opts:swo}.

-One limitation of our shadow stack design is that it does not leverage the processor's return address prediction feature, which is primed by \texttt{call} instructions and employed by \texttt{ret}.
+\textbf{Interrupt Handling} One limitation of our shadow stack design is that it does not leverage the hardware's return address predictor, which is primed by \texttt{call} instructions and employed by \texttt{ret}.
 It is tempting to pursue a convention that points the stack pointer into the shadow stack and uses a real \texttt{ret} instruction.
 Unfortunately, such an approach is incompatible with the processor's interrupt dispatch mechanism: a hardware interrupt that occurs when the stack pointer is pointing to the write-protected shadow stack will cause the kernel to crash when it attempts to save the processor state on what the kernel thinks is the kernel stack before executing the interrupt handler.

-For two reasons, {\System} must save and restore the {\tt pkru} on entry to and exit from the OS kernel (i.e., on system calls, traps, and interrupt dispatch).
-First, application code can change that register~\cite{IntelArchManual20}, so {\System} must preserve the value needed in user code.
-Second, an interrupt can occur while an OS kernel function has enabled write access to the shadow stack; {\System} must disable write access to the shadow stack prior to executing the interrupt handler and restore the \texttt{pkru} when returning from the interrupt.
+For two reasons, {\System} must save and restore the {\tt pkru} on the shadow stack during system call, trap, and interrupt dispatch.
+First, application code can change that register~\cite{IntelArchManual21}, so {\System} must preserve the value needed in user code.
+Second, interrupts can occur while an OS kernel function has enabled write access to the shadow stack; {\System} must disable write access to the shadow stack prior to executing the interrupt handler and restore the \texttt{pkru} when returning from the interrupt.